Royal Society of Miniature Painters, Sculptors and Gravers: Art form

-Miniature portrait painting dates back to the 16th century and was introduced by artists of the Tudor Court] including Hans Holbein the Younger, later continued by artists including Nicholas Hilliard, Isaac Oliver and Samuel Cooper.
+Miniature portrait painting dates back to the 16th century and was introduced by artists of the Tudor Court including Hans Holbein the Younger, later continued by artists including Nicholas Hilliard, Isaac Oliver and Samuel Cooper.
 Modern miniature painting respects many of the principles originally set by Hilliard.

 When the Society was founded, the maximum size for a miniature was 12 by 10 inches.
 Today, the permitted size varies depending on shape and medium, but paintings (including frame and mount) should have a diameter of no more than 4.5 inches.
 Sculptures should not exceed 8 inches along the longest measurement, including the base.

-Elizabeth Meek, who held the post of President between 2004 to 2013, describes working in miniature as the most demanding of all painting genre.
+Elizabeth Meek, who held the post of President between 2004 and 2013, describes working in miniature as the most demanding of all painting genre.
 Meek names some of the qualities required as, "concentration, stillness of mind and body and a dogged perseverance for perfection."

 Emma Rutherford, of art dealers Philip Mould & Co, says of the miniature art form, "they are not merely painting made small, the technique is entirely different and comes directly from the discipline of medieval manuscript illumination."